annenakamoto/annenakamoto.github.io/_posts/2026-7-11-Rapid-‘Ōhi‘a-Death-research.md

 #### Progress so far

 Thus far, I have optimized fungal culture, high molecular weight DNA extraction, and library preparation methods for the ROD species, and produced an initial set of long-read genome assemblies.
-My preliminary analyses of these genomes show that C. lukuohia has a larger genome size and greater TE content than C. huliohia.
-Additionally, analysis of single nucleotide polymorphisms (SNPs) and SVs show greater diversity in C. huliohia than C. lukuohia, as expected.
+My preliminary analyses of these genomes show that _C. lukuohia_ has a larger genome size and greater TE content than _C. huliohia_.
+Additionally, analysis of single nucleotide polymorphisms (SNPs) and SVs show greater diversity in _C. huliohia_ than _C. lukuohia_, as expected.
 However, diversity analyses also show that further sequencing is necessary to fully capture the variation within both species.

 <figure class="figure">
   <img src="/assets/images/rod_genomes_round1.png" alt="Preliminary ROD genome results" width="90%">